EdOverflow/security-template/README.md

 # Project

 _SecurityTemplate_ is a static website template for security pages, powered by Jekyll.
 It's easy to get started.
-Clone this repo, edit the configuration files and content to your liking, and publish with [GitHub Pages](https://pages.github.com) or your own server environment.
+Clone this repo, edit the configuration files and content to your liking, and publish with [GitHub Pages](https://pages.github.com) or on your own server platform.

+You can [set up a local environment](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) to test your _SecurityTemplate_ static site, and [push to GitHub](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) if desired.

 # Structure